-More than 30% of deliveries in the U.S. are by Cesarean section
+More than 30% of deliveries in the U.S. are by Caesarean section

 Some researchers speculate that C-sections may collect more cord blood because the baby is raised higher above the placenta following delivery.
 As noted in our myths on delayed cord clamping, following a C-section, the blood volume in the infant increases till 40 seconds and actually decreases thereafter.
 It’s also been shown that the mobilization of more stem cells during situations of infant distress that may call for an emergency C-section can lead to the collection of a higher number of stem cells from the cord blood.